amkherad/ShellScript/README.md

 ## Getting Started

-ShellScript is a C# like language with less features from C# and with some additional features to allow coding for shell scripting environments.
+ShellScript is a C#-like language with less features from C# and some new features to allow coding for shell scripting environments.
 As of today ShellScript supports transpiling to Unix-Bash and Windows-Batch shell languages.

 Here are some rules of the ShellScript: